xjdrew/gotunnel/README.md

 ```
 client <-> gotunnel <--------------> gotunnel <-> server
 ```
-to get gotunnel's secure and persistent feature.
+to gain gotunnel's valuable features, such as secure and persistent.

 ## build